lipeihsing/Cavity_ML/README.md

-See cavityMLP.ipynb for main code.\n
+See cavityMLP.ipynb for main code.
-trainset.csv and testset.csv contains the datasest.\n
+trainset.csv and testset.csv contains the datasest.
-Ignore S41_train.csv, S41_test.csv, pred.csv, and mlp.ipynb for this moment.\n
+Ignore S41_train.csv, S41_test.csv, pred.csv, and mlp.ipynb for this moment.